nexusformat/definitions/manual/source/classes/contributed_definitions/apm-structure.rst

         A base class to describe different coordinate systems used and/or to be harmonized or transformed into one another when interpreting the dataset.

-    :ref:`NXatom` and :ref:`NXion`:
+    :ref:`NXatom`:
-       Base classes to describe groups of atoms and charged (molecular) ions with an adjustable number of atoms/isotopes building each ion.
+       Base class to describe groups of atoms and charged ions with an adjustable number of atoms/isotopes building each ion.
        Right now the maximum number of atoms supported building a molecular ion is 32.
        Suggestions made in reference `DOI: 10.1017/S1431927621012241 <https://doi.org/10.1017/S1431927621012241>`_ are used to map isotope to hash values with which all possible isotopes can be described.

     :ref:`NXchemical_composition`:
        Base class to report the chemical composition of a sample or its parts.